Condense Light is a runtime that is designed to be embedded in your web or desktop application.

 Create your entities as POCO object.
 Decorate them with the

-Create static classes containing your static lambda methods.
+Create your lambda methods, either on domain objects, or on service classes.
 Decorate these with the

 Create an interface for interoperability.